-With regards to AB2588 fees, rather than billing all facilities on an annual basis, as had been previously established in ARB's Fee Regulations, AB564 requires fees to be collected from intermediate facilities during the year in which a quadrennial report is reviewed.
-District fees, if assessed, are limited to \$125 per facility.
+With regards to AB 2588 fees, rather than billing all facilities on an annual basis, as had been previously established in ARB's Fee Regulations, AB 564 requires fees to be collected from intermediate facilities during the year in which a quadrennial report is reviewed.
+District fees are assessed based on the time associated with each facility in a given calendar year.